micmejia/bible-dump/AMPC/Romans/Rom 15.md

-And further Isaiah says, There shall be a [^a]Sprout from the Root of Jesse, He Who rises to rule over the Gentiles; in Him shall the Gentiles hope.
+And further Isaiah says, There shall be a Sprout from the Root of Jesse, He Who rises to rule over the Gentiles; in Him shall the Gentiles hope.